 - Avoid a lot of student debt.

-You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-Additionally, paid training and a steady supply of work help both installers and technicians reduce some of the most common reasons for work-related stress.
+Any job can be stressful.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+What’s more, paid training and a consistent schedule help HVAC professionals avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Reaching difficult-to-access equipment can be strenuous.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Are HVAC Careers at Risk Because of a Recession?

 While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work across the country.
+Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, professional servicing will become even more important.
-New forms of heating and cooling systems use less energy or obtain it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources such as solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
-Other, more specialty (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-How much time is needed to become an HVAC technician relies on the program, which is most often around six months to two years.
-Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to ensure the highest quality services.
+You can become certified by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+An employer may also require NATE certification.
+Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While a little math is needed, the majority of an HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 annually.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-Your work schedule may vary based on the project and job site.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.

-As stated previously, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
+As we mentioned before, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
 For jobs that work with customers or clients, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary